heldercelso/portfolio_page_heroku/README.md

  * Images: It is used inside project details to show all details about the project;
  * Feature images: It is used inside project details to show specific features.

-2. Take pictures of the project
+2. Take pictures of the project:

 These pictures will be used as cover images, project images and feature images according explained and should be placed inside `media/projects/<project_name>`.
 Don't forget to rename the files accordingly: